Wayne County North Carolina assistance programs.

 Food banks and soup kitchens - Several locations help feed and clothe low income families.
 Resources include free groceries, hot meals, Christmas toys or meals, and hygiene products too.
 Each food pantry has their own focus as well as resources.

 If a center can’t help, ask for referrals.
 As they are a source of information for the community as well, and volunteers try to assist.
 Clients can even learn about SNAP food stamp applications too.
-More on Wayne County food pantries.
+More on Wayne County free food pantries.